 Thursday, Oct.
 15 at noon | WATCH PRESENTATION

 There are numerous factors to explain when governors decide to issue shelter-in-place orders at the onset of COVID-19 in the United States.
 Administrative capacity explanations and even the urban-rural divide do little to explain when orders were issued whereas state-level political party control provides a very strong explanation.
 In this webinar, Mingus will look at the story of American federalism in action, for better or for worse.
-Co-authors of this research are Dr. J. Kevin Corder, professor of political science, and graduate student Diana Blinova.
+Co-authors of this research are Dr. J. Kevin Corder, professor of political science, and graduate student Daria Blinova.

 “Moderators of social isolation and mental health outcomes during COVID-19”